patricklam/plam.new-webpage/content/post/20250822-ac-fa-strike.md

 Princess parrot and budgie at Bloedel; YVR aquarium; Taranaki in winter.
 </figcaption>
 </figure>

+In summary, I left Canada on Wednesday morning, had a nice visit to the park in Vancouver, and got to Wellington on Friday morning.
+This itinerary is probably the shortest possible; could have been shorter if I had left for Vancouver later, but there are fewer guarantees than usual about cancellations.

 Usually I don't take the Air New Zealand flight as I'm trying to get 1 million lifetime Air Canada miles, but because of the strike, I should